 This unit considers the changes and continuities in the history of Russia and the USSR, asking questions such as whether the revolutions of 1917 merely replaced Romanov Tsars with ‘Red Tsars’.

 This is one single extended essay, researched individually and including source material.
-Currently this is completed on the topic of Germany 1918-1945 but with scope for each student to select a title of their choice.
+Currently, this is completed on the social position of women in Britain and the campaign for votes for women between 1860 and 1930.

-History is supported by various regular visits, including to Reading Museum in Year 7, the Black Country Living Museum in Year 8, a theatrical production and exam skills workshop in Year 10 and the National Archives in the sixth form.
+History is supported by various regular visits, that include the Black Country Living Museum in Year 8, a theatrical production and exam skills workshop in Year 10.